44Shu/SSH-Hacker-Pattern-Recog/README.md

 Data breaches exposed 4.1 billion records in the first half of 2019.
 (RiskBased)

-### Methodology: Visualization the password pattern
+### Methodology: Visualization of Password Patterns
 The data was gathered from (https://www.kaggle.com/lako65/ssh-brute-force-ipuserpassword).
 The dataset was collected by exposing an open port secured SSH server to the internet and logging the attempted attacks’ usernames and passwords guesses for around a week.
 The dataset looks like this after converting it to a data frame and cleaning the passwords with excessive digits (more than 20 in particular):

 Inline-style: